 - Add 2 to 3 tablespoons of Greek yogurt for a creamy vinaigrette.

 - ¾ cup olive oil

 - 2 teaspoons dijon mustard

-- 1 clove garlic minced
+- 1 clove garlic, minced

 - 1 teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- In a jar, add all ingredients.
-Secure lid and shake until all ingredients are fully combined.
-Alternatively, add all ingredients to a bowl and whisk until combined.
-Store in the refrigerator for up to a month.
+- Secure lid and shake until all ingredients are fully combined.
+Alternatively, add all ingredients to a bowl and whisk until combined (or add to a blender and blend until combined).